-- 1 Current Measures in the Diocese to improve energy efficiency of clergy housing comprise: - Upgrading of insulation to accessible loft spaces to current standards, usually in conjunction with quinquennial works or where grant aid or other additional funding is available. - Replacement of windows and doors to current double glazed standards, again usually in conjunction with quinquennial works or where failures warrant replacement in the intervening periods - Installation of cavity wall insulation where a property is considered suitable and where grant aid or other additional funding is available. - Replacement of existing central heating boilers with new, high efficiency boilers.
-However boilers are only replaced when they reach the end of their serviceable life.
-Boilers will not be renewed solely for energy efficiency grounds unless additional funding is made available. - 2 Green Deal: Under the "Green Deal" enacted by the government funding is available to property owners and tenants for a wide range of measures to improve the energy efficiency of buildings.
+- 20.1 Current Measures: In the Diocese measures currently undertaken to improve energy efficiency of clergy housing comprise: - Upgrading of insulation to accessible loft spaces to current standards, usually in conjunction with quinquennial works or where grant aid or other additional funding is available. - Replacement of windows and doors to current double glazed standards, again usually in conjunction with quinquennial works. - Replacement of central heating boilers with new, high efficiency boilers.
+However, boilers are only usually only replaced when they reach the end of their serviceable life.
+Boilers will not be renewed solely for energy efficiency grounds unless additional funding is made available. - 20.2 Cavity Wall Insulation: Some clergy houses have already had cavity wall insulation installed.
+The diocese will support the installation of cavity wall insulation where an assessment identifies the property as suitable and where the work can be wholly or substantially paid for by grant funding.